ibpdas/ibpdas/readme.md

 ---

-# 🎯 How I solve problems
+# How I solve problems

 - clarify outcomes before choosing tools
-- blend strategic thinking with hands-on experimentation
 - prioritise user needs and organisational realities
 - use simple prototypes to expose constraints and possibilities
 - design for responsible and explainable use of AI